Arunkumarcs/rule-engine/readme.md

 ### `setOperator(symbol, callback)`

-Sets a custom operator for the rule engine.
+Add new custom operator for the rule engine.

 ## Example Rules